-Construction injury lawyers working for you
+Chicago construction accident injury lawyers working for you

 Rosenfeld Injury Lawyers knows the emotional strain and financial uncertainly that impact both the injured worker and his or her family.
-Given the lasting significance that accompanies construction injury cases, our Chicago construction accident attorneys frequently draws upon experts to assist in both proving fault and establishing damages.
+Given the lasting significance that accompanies construction injury cases, our Chicago, Illinois construction accident attorneys frequently draws upon experts to assist in both proving fault and establishing damages.
 Experts in the following fields have been used on our construction injury cases:

 - Vocational Counseling

 If you or a family member was injured on a construction site in Illinois, we welcome the opportunity to discuss your available legal options at your home, in your hospital room, or at our office.
-Our work accident attorneys have recovered millions of dollars on behalf of workers like you.
+Our Chicago work accident attorneys have recovered millions of dollars on behalf of workers like you.
 Let us investigate your case for you and insure that you and your family recover maximum damages for your injuries.

 Resources for Construction Accident Victims in Chicago, IL: